PennyLaneAI/pennylane-rigetti/doc/usage.rst

 The ``forest.wavefunction`` device
 ==================================

 The ``forest.wavefunction`` device provides an interface between PennyLane and the Forest SDK `wavefunction simulator <http://docs.rigetti.com/en/stable/wavefunction_simulator.html>`_.
-Because the wavefunction simulator allows access and manipulation of the underlying quantum state vector, ``forest.wavefunction`` is able to support the full suite of PennyLane and Quil quantum operations and expectation values.
+Because the wavefunction simulator allows access and manipulation of the underlying quantum state vector, ``forest.wavefunction`` is able to support the full suite of PennyLane and Quil quantum operations and observables.

 In addition, it is generally faster than running equivalent simulations on the QVM, as the final state can be inspected and the expectation value calculated analytically, rather than by sampling measurements.